test-Top Potassium Food Sources & Potassium Health Benefits

 Top Health Benefits of Potassium

-Potassium helps your muscles contract, regulates your body fluids, helps maintain healthy blood glucose response and help maintain normal blood flow levels, transmits nerve impulses and plays a big role in maintaining overall cardiovascular health.1 Here’s a closer look at some of potassium’s most important benefits.
+Potassium helps your muscles contract, regulates your body fluids, helps maintain a healthy blood glucose response and normal blood flow levels, transmits nerve impulses and plays a big role in maintaining overall cardiovascular health.1 Here’s a closer look at some of potassium’s most important benefits.

 Muscle function